Martin-Holstad/martin-holstad-semester-project2/README.md

 ## Description

-This project is a test project for setting up react app with router dom and making a api call using axios and store and use the json web token from wordpress using [JWT plugin](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/)
+This project is an online shoe store who gives the opportunity for useres to add shoes to favorites page and to a cart page that sums up the total price of all shoes in the cart.
+On the admin side of the shoe store, the admin has the opportunity to login and add, edit and delete shoes from the frontend side of the project.

 ## Built With